Voice Messages

 provider: openai

-# Optional: custom endpoint (without /v1 suffix)
+# Optional: custom service root or /v1 base URL

 # host: http://localhost:8080